L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Conclusion

 Accurate and efficient LiDAR-to-Model registration remains an open research challenge.
-Developing a one-step registration method that eliminates dependence on coarse registration represents a promising direction for future work.
-Additionally, extending the current L2M-Reg to support seamless registration across both indoor and outdoor environments presents another important avenue for further research.
+Further application of L2M-Reg to a wider range of cities and larger-scale datasets, together with tailored optimizations, is planned.
+In addition, extending L2M-Reg to support seamless registration across both indoor and outdoor environments represents another important direction for future research.